Codecademy/ugc/content/sodiq_aderibigbe/creating-queues-using-javascript.md

 ## Introduction

 During conversations about data structures in the programming world, queues are heard quite often.
 A queue is a linear data structure that follows the first-in-first-out (FIFO) pattern; i.e., removal takes place at the front, and addition takes place at the end.
 Think of it as the checkout point of a grocery store.
-Customers who get to checkout counter first get attended to first.
+Customers who get to the checkout counter first get attended to first.
 They can only join the queue from the back of the line, and after they get attended to, they leave from the front of the line.

-What are Linear Data Structures, and what makes queues a Linear Data Structure?
+## Linear Data Structures

-Linear Data Structures are types of data structures in which elements are stored sequentially.
-The elements are organized in such a way that each element is directly linked to its previous and next element, except for the first element that is only linked to it's previous element and the last element that is only linked to the next element
+Linear data structures are types of data structures in which elements are stored sequentially.
+The elements are organized in such a way that each element is directly linked to its previous and next element, except for the first element that is only linked to its previous element and the last element that is only linked to the next element

 Queues follow this arrangement pattern, and we can see that by referring to our grocery store checkout counter analogy.
-Each customer that walks to the checkout counter represents an element, the first customer has a link to the previous customer, the last customer has a link to the next customer and every ther customer in-between has a link to a previous and next customer
+Each customer that walks to the checkout counter represents an element, the first customer has a link to the previous customer, the last customer has a link to the next customer and every other customer in-between has a link to a previous and next customer

 ## Use cases for queues